Get To Know Us

 Ascension is a welcoming, diverse, and inclusive community of people who gather to proclaim the Good News of Jesus Christ, to give praise and thanks to God through the beauty of worship, and to love and serve God and our neighbors.

-Sunday 9am Holy Eucharist at Side Altar
+- Sunday 9am: Holy Eucharist at Side Altar

-Sunday 11am Holy Eucharist in the Church with sermon, hymns & choir
+- Sunday 11am: Holy Eucharist in the Church with sermon, hymns & choir

-Sunday 7pm Service of Meditations and Sacrament including chant, interfaith readings and communion
+- Sunday 7pm: Service of Meditations and Sacrament, including chant, interfaith readings and communion

 Author Archives: websexton